sampl/protolang/developers.md

 Back in the Supabase dashboard, you have to expose your dictionaries schema so the API can see it.

 - Go to [your project's API settings](https://app.supabase.com/project/_/settings/api)
-- Under "Exposed schemas", add `dictionaries`
+- Under "Exposed schemas", add `dictionaries`.
+(This will not work unless you've run the migrations first.)

 That's it--you should be good to go!